tullyelly/tullyelly.com/README.md

 ---

+## 📣 Share Kit

+Keep stakeholder snippets in sync whenever you ship a new page.

+- Add the slug to your metadata so `canonicalUrl(slug)` can supply the canonical entry.
+- Add a one-liner in `/lib/share/oneLiners.ts`.
+- Run `npm run share:generate` to refresh Confluence-ready Markdown in `/docs/share/<slug>.md`.

+---

 ## 🌐 SEO & Crawl Directives

 Robots and sitemap metadata routes live in `app/robots.ts` and `app/sitemap.ts`, providing baseline crawl directives and a simple sitemap for top-level pages.